 "SPDR MSCI EM Asia UCITS ETF" is an exchange-traded investment fund (ETF).
 It refers to the MSCI EM Asia Index.
-This index reflects the development of 1153 Asia-Pacific stocks and is therefore very well diversified.
+This index reflects the development of 1157 Asia-Pacific stocks and is therefore very well diversified.
 The ETF replicates its index using physical replication with sampling, so it contains the most important securities of its reference index.
 The ETF's earnings (dividends) are automatically reinvested (accumulated).
 The fund company SPDR claims a total expense ratio (TER) of 0.55% per year.
-The yearly average divergence from the index performance (Tracking Difference) since 2012 was 0.62% per year.
-Therefore, the ETF was more expensive than the TER suggests.
+The yearly average divergence from the index performance (Tracking Difference) since 2012 was 0.60% per year.
+Therefore, the ETF was slightly more expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size